tsitsimis/neural-network-distillation/README.md

 We picked a decision tree as our simple model.
 - To the left, we trained a clasification tree using the original hard labels (0/1) and let it grow indefinitely and overfit.
-- To the right, we trained a regression tree (since classification trees can't be trained with soft targets) but using as labels the predictions of the neural network.
+- To the right, we trained a regression tree (since classification trees can't be trained with soft targets) but using as labels the class probabilities of the neural network.
 Again, no regularization (pruning) was applied.

 <table>
 <tr>